by Sasha Alyson

 World Vision has its Strengthening School Community Accountability for Girls Education (SAGE) project in Uganda, which “is working to reduce secondary school dropout among girls ages 13-19 in 151 schools in 10 districts.”

 Save the Children’s Keeping Girls in School program in Malawi aims “to increase the number of girls who completed their primary school education” by giving cash to the caregivers of girls who attended school.

 The U.K.’s Department for International Development boasts that its Girls’ Education Challenge (GEC) is “the largest global fund dedicated to girls’ education,” aiming “to get at least 1.5 million out-of-school girls into education and keep them in school.”

 Note one common theme: A focus on getting girls into school, and keeping them there.

-Never mind that the aid industry has finally (and quietly) admitted that despite its quarter-century focus on school enrollment, many children learn little or nothing in those schools.
+The aid industry has finally admitted that despite its quarter-century focus on school enrollment, many children learn little or nothing in the schools they are being shoved into.
 And it’s not hard to understand why.
 In the past, parents might have been angered that their daughters went to school and learned nothing.
 They might have pushed for change.
 Now, Save the Children is paying parents to be sure their daughters attend.
 That won’t improve the schools but it will lessen the anger.
 In fact, it seems likely to reduce the pressure to improve schools.